St Augustine's Church, Norwich: Interior

 The arcades are carried on octagonal piers.
 The font dates from the 15th century.
 The pews and the reredos are from the 1880s, and the chancel screen, which incorporates the pulpit and a reading desk, was added in 1920 as a memorial to those who died in the First World War.
 The memorials include a marble wall monument to the Palladian architect Matthew Brettingham, who designed Holkham Hall, and other family members, and one to a textile manufacturer, Thomas Clabburn, erected by "upwards of six hundred of the weavers of Norwich and assistants".
-A mural memorial in the north nave aisle commemorates a Boston (Mass.) -born merchant, Thomas Churchman Newman, who died in Norwich in 1787.
+A mural memorial in the north nave aisle commemorates a merchant born in Boston, Massachusetts, Thomas Churchman Newman, who died in Norwich in 1787.
 He was an older brother of Robert Newman (sexton), whose belfry signal sparked off the American Revolution in 1775.
 There is little stained glass; that in the east window dates from 1870, and the glass in the north chancel aisle, depicting SS Felix of Dunwich and Augustine of Canterbury, dates from 1901.
 A window in the south nave aisle, depicting the Virgin Mary, Mary Magdalene and an angel at the empty tomb of Jesus Christ, dates from 1918 and is a memorial to a soldier of the parish who was killed in action in 1917 (see below).
 The two-manual organ was transferred from St Peter's Church, Hungate, (which is now a museum).
 It was built in 1875–78 by John Rayson, and restored in 1959–60 by Hill, Norman & Beard.